- Code JPNS3102

-This course aims to develop near-native competence in reading contemporary Japanese texts independently and without heavily reliance upon translations or a supervisor's assistance.
+This course aims to develop near-native competence in reading contemporary Japanese texts independently and without a heavy reliance upon translations or a supervisor's assistance.
 The course will focus on extensive reading in contemporary Japanese texts on social, historical, ethnological, anthropological, and biological themes, amongst others, and discussion of issues raised.
-The course will be assessed through summaries of text and transposition of dialogue style into prose style (no English translation involved) and a book review.
-It is also hoped that the course would enhance the four skills of language proficiency of each individual student in exploring his/her interests in discipline areas.
+The course will enhance the students' ability to read, write, speak and listen in Japanese in a broad range of topics.

-1. Present nuanced academic analysis of intellectual debates confronting contemporary Japan.
+- Present nuanced academic analysis of intellectual debates confronting contemporary Japan confidently and fluently in writing and verbally.

-2. Evaluate the influence of key historical concepts and issues on contemporary society and culture.
+- Read, understand and evaluate the influence of key historical concepts and issues on contemporary society and culture, at an independent level.

 Students who successfully complete this course will typically achieve a level of proficiency roughly equivalent to JLPT N1-1+ to N2, depending on their performance and degree of engagement.